-Florida State’s Deondre Francois Out For Season With Patella Tendon Injury
+Florida State’s Deondre Francois Out For Season With Patellar Tendon Injury

-Florida State University (FSU) starting quarterback Deondre Francois suffered a season-ending injury in the opening season loss to No.1 Alabama.
-The Crimson Tide had already secured the victory over the No.3 Florida State Seminoles when Francois left the game with a left knee injury late in the fourth quarter.
+Florida State University (FSU) starting quarterback Deondre Francois suffered a season-ending injury in the opening season loss to No. 1 Alabama.
+The Crimson Tide had already secured the victory over the No. 3 Florida State Seminoles when Francois left the game with a left knee injury late in the fourth quarter.
 Alabama safety Ronnie Harrison delivered the season-ending blow to Francois.
-Harrison sacked Francois from behind, leaving Francois in noticeable pain, as Francois was unable to leave the field without the aid of medical trainers.
+Harrison sacked Francois from behind, leaving the Seminole QB in noticeable pain.
+Francois was unable to leave the field without the aid of medical trainers.

 The Tallahassee Democrat reports that Francois is scheduled to have surgery on his injured left knee as soon as Tuesday.

-Before leaving the game, Francois completed 19 of 33 passes for 210 yards.
-Francois had one touchdown pass and two interceptions during the game.
+Before leaving the game, Francois had completed 19 of 33 passes for 210 yards.
+He had one touchdown pass and two interceptions during the game.

-Francois held up praying hands as he was carted off the field from the FSU sideline with his left knee enclosed in a bulky knee brace.
+Francois held up praying hands as he was carted off the field from the FSU sideline with his left knee enclosed in a bulky brace.

 The Crimson Tide overwhelmed the Seminoles throughout the night with a dominating defensive and special teams effort.
 The Crimson Tide defense held the Florida State Seminoles offense to a meager 69 yards in the second half and 250 yards total for the game.